onevcat/UniWebView-Docs/docs/latest/loading-local-files.md

 ```

 Then your style file would be loadded and the page could be styled.
 It is the same for other resources like images.

+#### Android apps Using "Split Application Binary"

+If you are using "Split Application Binary" for Android build (obb files), you should not put your local html files under **StreamingAssets** folder.
+Instead, you need to put them to `Assets/Plugins/Android/assets/` and then you can use the same way as you did for normal streaming assets resource to load it from the new location.